 When Sue Ryder established her Foundation in England in 1953, she had a plan waiting to finance this venture based on the charity shops.
 She knew that the mission she was undertaking would require huge funds.
 The first charity shop was established in London in the 1950s.
 The idea was adopted very quickly and today there are over 450 Sue Ryder’s charity shops in the UK alone.
 There are charming boutiques in small towns and large branches on the main streets of the metropolises, there are also supermarkets and specialist shops such as bicycle, furniture and vintage stores.
 In some places special events take place, such as fashion shows, shopping nights and themed sales.
 Every year in the UK Sue Ryder shops make a profit of £13 million (2016 figures), which is donated to support care in hospices and nursing homes of Sue Ryder.

 The first charity shop in Poland was founded by Sue Ryder herself.
 It was in 1992, a year after the registration of the Polish Foundation.
 The shop was located in Domy Centrum in Warsaw on Widok Street.
 The shop was moved to Bagatela Street and it still operates there today.
-In the meantime four more shops were opened in Bielany, Mokotów, Wola and Żoliborz.
+In the meantime six more shops were opened in Warsaw (2 in Śródmieście – including Westfield Arkadia, Bielany, Mokotów, Wola, Żoliborz) and another one in Szczecin.
 They are a very important part of the Foundation’s activity, because for years they have allowed us to help the elderly, sick and disabled and further expand the organisation.

-The idea of the Sue Ryder charity shop has not changed for 70 years.
+It is incredible, but the idea of the Sue Ryder charity shop has not changed in 70 years, although it has obviously gained new forms and appearance.
 First of all, the profit from sales is transferred to help those in need, exactly as the founder planned.
 Everything is based on donations from people who no longer need their things – often of fantastic quality and in perfect condition.
 For the donors, and this is first-hand information, emptying of the closet with charity in mind is often like a cleansing gasp of fresh air.
 Buyers, on the other hand, have access to a high quality range of products at affordable prices.
 Let’s not forget about the environment either, because using things again means reducing the production of new ones and less garbage.
 It is a circular economy in its pure form.

 Charitable shops show that shopping can be different, that consumption does not have to overshadow people in need.
 This can be combined!
 When we talk to our donors and customers, it is easy to see that the awareness of helping is important to them, that they appreciate this form of supporting others.
 Despite our limited resources, despite the race for numerous goods, we have a deeply hidden desire to share.
 And these best sides are evoked by the charity shops perfectly.
 It is also an important part of our business.